trunghieu-tran/Moodle-Plugins---Supervised/question/type/preg/readme.txt

 regular expression is too complex or hinting is inactive etc) or just have bug in you particular regular expression - try another one.

 ==================
-5. Authoring tools
+5. Regex constructor
 ==================
-Authoring tools help you with regular expression development.
+Regex constructor help you with regular expression development.
+There are several tools in it.
 For now they are concentrated on the describing you regular expression in different ways.

 Syntax tree shows you the internal structure of expression - what is inside what.
 If you understand regular expressions throught operators and operands, it can be of a great help to you.
 If not, it can help you determine if repeating or alternative applied to the correct parts